GNU Programming

 -

 The aim of the course is to introduce students into the Linux system environment and therein used GNU utilities and programming tools to such a level, that they would be able to use these tools for creating scripts and programs for processing acquired or simulated data for their experiments in physics with the use of the facultys Hyperion cluster (however the learned skills could of course be applied to any Linux system).
+For students to be able to write an effective code, it is necessary to know how today's computers function internally, so the first half of the course is dedicated to an overview of principles of internal functionality of a computer (from hardware, through the operating system, up to the applications).

 - Requirements: